Subscribe to the ANN Newsletter • Wake up every Sunday to a curated list of ANN's most interesting posts of the week.

 I'm linking the videos over simply just taking screencaps or gifs cuz some of these things just have to be seen to be experienced.
 There's no way to fully enjoy them secondhand.
 Also, they're all treats.

 Honestly, we could do a whole column on Pop Team Epic-adjacent artists.
-Sure, the anime is just one big shitpost, but it's one big shitpost made with a lot of talent in all kinds of mediums: pixel art, sand art, claymation, Shōta Aoi, etc.
+Sure, the anime is just one big shitpost, but it's one big shitpost made with a lot of talent in all kinds of mediums: pixel art, sand art, claymation, Shouta Aoi, etc.

-I mean he's as real as dino.
+I mean he's as real as Dino.

 True, and dinosaurs are definitely Real and Also My Friends.